pelias/pelias/README.md

 ### What makes Pelias different from other geocoders?

 - It's completely open-source and MIT licensed
-- It's based on open-data, so you can run it yourself
+- It's based on open data, so you can run it yourself
-- You can install it locally and modify to suit your needs
+- You can install it locally and modify it to suit your needs
 - It has an impressive list of features, such as fast autocomplete
 - It's modular, so you don't need to be an expert to make changes
 - It's easy to install and requires no external dependencies